 It can be overwhelming choosing what to do or see in Washington DC with kids.
 Here are our top picks, tips, and recommendations to help you plan the best trip to D.C. possible.

 Washington D.C. was one of the stops on our Epic Cross-Country Road Trip in the summer 2021.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of this post, download a free game of Would You Rather: World Edition to play on your next family trip!

 Where to stay in Washington D.C. with Kids

-There are lots of great places to stay in Washington D.C.
-Since we planned to do a lot of things around the National Mall we chose a hotel that was close to the National Mall and also close to a Metro stop for exploring farther.
+There are lots of great places to stay in Washington D.C. with kids.
+Since we planned to do a lot of things around the National Mall we chose a hotel that was close to the National Mall and also close to a Metro stop for exploring further.

 There are plenty of easy family-friendly restaurants within walking distance.
 They have a sunken lobby with escalators, but also a side elevator for the stroller that avoided the lobby altogether.
 I asked my girls what they remember about their trip to D.C. and they both answered “the pool!”

 Check Prices: Hyatt Regency Capitol Hill

 In June of 2021, we stayed in Hotel Harrington.
 It’s definitely not a luxury hotel, but it was an extremely convenient location, and we got a room that was essentially two rooms connected by an accordion door.